sarahmoulton/d4dcoalition-web/README.md

 ## Deployment

 `gulp deploy` will push the build artifacts out to the `gh-pages` branch of this repo.
+**Please Note** that this command does _not_ commit to master.
+It will build the site locally using the production configuration, compress all images (lossless) and css/js, and deploy.

+Production configuration is managed in the `_config.production.yml` file.

 ## Built With